microsoft/terminal/doc/specs/#1595 - Suggestions UI/Tasks.md

 extensions, tools can bundle common workflows together with their application so the Terminal can automatically load them for the user.

-### Community Tasks

-_The big stretch version of this feature._

-A community currated list of Tasks, for various tools.
-Stored publicly on a GitHub repo (a la the winget-pkgs repo).
-Users can submit tasks with descriptions of what the task does.
-The Terminal can plug into that repo automatically and fetch the latest community commands, immediately giving the user access to a wide bearth of common tasks.

 ## Business Justification

 It will delight developers.